FAQs

 What should I do if I need help with my drinking, or I’m worried about a loved one?

-If you or someone you care about needs help, talk with a doctor or health provider.
+If you or someone you care about needs help, talk with a doctor or healthcare provider.
 It’s important not to tackle this alone.
 Find free, confidential help now:

 How do I drink less alcohol?